 - It pays to do your research before you travel

-Before you travel you should make sure you are aware of the health risks of your destination, local laws and customs and check the latest travel advice from the Foreign and Commonwealth Office.
+Before you travel you should make sure you are aware of the health risks of your destination, local laws and customs and check the latest travel advice from the Foreign, Commonwealth & Development Office.